 Following law school, Tayler clerked for The Honorable N. Randy Smith of the United States Court of Appeals for the Ninth Circuit.
 After this one-year clerkship concluded, Tayler joined the litigation department of Hawley Troxell Ennis & Hawley in Boise, Idaho, where he worked until the end of 2015.
 For the ensuing two years, Tayler worked for NexTitle, a title and escrow company, in Boise, Idaho, founding its commercial real estate department and ultimately becoming the manager over all of NexTitle's Idaho operations.
 From 2017 to 2019, Tayler moved home to Salmon, Idaho and operated his own law firm before being recruited back to NexTitle when it was acquired by ET Investments out of Denver, Colorado (and re-named Empire Title).
-Until 2021, Tayler served as Empire's general counsel, where he handled a wide variety of both commercial and residential real estate matters.
+Tayler serves as Empire's general counsel and commercial department manager, where he handles a wide variety of both commercial and residential real estate matters.

 Tayler is licensed to practice law in the state of Idaho and admitted to practice before Idaho state courts, the United States District Court for the State of Idaho, and the United States Court of Appeals for the Ninth Circuit.

-When not practicing law, Tayler is engaged in a number of other entrepreneurial endeavors, including Got Game Technologies (a software development company in the outdoor industry), Business Links Boise (a golf networking group) and Stoic Fence Company (a residential fence construction company).
-Tayler also volunteers with various community organizations, including the Kuna Urban Renewal Agency and Boise Valley Habitat for Humanity.
+When not practicing law, Tayler is engaged in a number of other entrepreneurial endeavors, including Got Game Technologies (a software development company in the outdoor industry) and Business Links Boise (a golf networking group).
+Tayler also volunteers with various community organizations, including the Kuna Urban Renewal Agency, Boise Valley Habitat for Humanity, and Gem Prep Charter Schools.
 Tayler enjoys spending time with his wife and five children exploring Idaho's vast public lands, lifting weights, archery hunting, playing golf, and studying the U.S. Constitution.